Migrations are major projects that impact every facet of a business, from marketing to management to the tech team and external suppliers.

 The launch of a migrated store with better speeds, design, functionality and features gives you a plethora of good news to share and product links to tweet.

-A successful Shopify migration is a good news story.
+A successful eCommerce migration is a good news story.
 It’s time to take your customers along on this ride.

 Opportunities to bring different departments together like this are rare, and a migration is a perfect opportunity to not just deliver a new site, but create a whole new level of respect for the eCommerce portfolio within the business.